Frequently Asked Questions

 5. 5

-A qualified Representative can evaluate and audit Medicare and Medical Billing statements to confirm that they are accurate before payment is rendered or contest medical charges when appropriate.
+A qualified professional can evaluate and audit Medicare and medical billing statements to confirm that they are accurate before payment is rendered.
+In addition, an advocate can assist you with contesting medical charges when appropriate.

 WHAT THEY ARE SAYINGTESTIMONIALS